4ashutosh98/auto-emails-for-referrals/README.md

 - Download as `credentials.json`
 - Place `credentials.json` in the repo root (same folder as `main.py`)

 First run will create `token.json` after you approve consent.
+Every subsequent run uses the cached token; the `referrals.google_clients` module refreshes tokens automatically and surfaces actionable errors in the run log.

 4) First run (OAuth consent)